 Leaders often make common errors as they make strategic decisions about the future: they under-predict or over-predict change.
 The reason?
 Most of us find uncertainty uncomfortable, so we are reluctant to confront it.
 We can’t solve for future uncertainty, but we can prepare ourselves to think critically about signals and decisions — to understand all the dependencies we should consider that might impact the future.

 STRATEGIC FORESIGHT FRAMEWORK

 Build different types of scenarios for specific outcomes.

 Technology does not evolve on its own, in a vacuum.
 Even the most forward-thinking innovators are still grounded in reality, tethered to other areas of society.
 Trends are subjected to and shaped by external forces.
 Just as it’s useful to organize our thinking along a chronological path through time zones, it’s important to categorize the various dimensions of our everyday life, with technology as the primary interconnector.

-In order to forecast the future of anything, you must listen for signals across these ten sources of change.
+In order to forecast the future of anything, you must listen for signals across these 11 macro sources of change.
 Download this strategic thinking framework.